o3de/o3de.org/content/docs/user-guide/features/packaging/asset-bundler/bundle-mode.md

 Bundle mode has two commands:
 + **loadbundles** *<bundle\_directory>* *<extension>* - Loads all the bundles from the specified directory into the game\.
 If no arguments are supplied, the directory defaults to `Bundles` and the extension to `.pak`\.

-  For example, if you run the Starter Game project and enter the command `loadbundles` without arguments, Lumberyard loads all source files in the `lumberyard_version\dev\StarterGame\Bundles` directory that have the extension `.pak`\.
+  For example, if you run the Starter Game project and enter the command `loadbundles` without arguments, O3DE loads all source files in the `lumberyard_version\dev\StarterGame\Bundles` directory that have the extension `.pak`\.
 + **unloadbundles** - Unload any bundle that was loaded through the `loadbundles` command\.

 ## Using Bundle Mode Example {#asset-bundler-bundle-mode-using-bundle-mode-example}